MikeLockz/el-dorado-score-keeper/README.md

 - Finalize scoring: from complete, when all players are marked; applies ±(5 + bid) to totals and sets round to scored.
 - Auto‑unlock: finalizing a round sets the next locked round to bidding.
 - Scored view: shows made/missed, bid, point delta, and current total score.

+## UI

+- Mobile header: brand “El Dorado” on the left; menu button on the right opens links to Rounds, Settings, and Rules.

 ## Deployment